 Goals are what you hope to achieve.
 According to a popular mnemonic, goals should be “SMART”: specific, measurable, attainable, relevant, and time-bound.

 Most of the above is by now fairly well known (though often botched in practice).
-Here is what is missing:
+Here’s what’s missing: